SAP/terraform-exporter-btp/guidelines/DEVELOPER-GUIDE.md

 In general, we call the `generateCmdHelp` function to generate the output that will be displayed in the console.
 The `generateCmdHelp` function gets the command as well as a structure of the type `generateCmdHelpOptions`.

-If the command receives an emtpy structure, it will call several default functions to create the console help.
-However, you have the option to override the sigle section by providing a custom function that crfats the string used in the console help.
+If the command receives an empty structure, it will call several default functions to create the console help.
+However, you have the option to override the single section by providing a custom function that crafts the string used in the console help.

 You find an example for this setup in the command `exportByResourceCmd`.
 Be aware that the code leverages several helper functions that are available in the file `cmdDocsHelper.go`.